ErnestoAPantoja/wordpress-website-aws/README.md

 <h3>&#9320; Installing WordPress</h3>

 - Once the EC2 instance has been accessed through SSH, commands will have to be run in order to install the WordPress website.
 Before continuing, make sure that the relevant EFS mount data has been copied from a previous step in the project.
-In the EFS that was created earlier, the Attach menu will show the code that is necessary to mount the EFS.
+In the EFS that was created earlier, the <b>Attach</b> menu will show the code that is necessary to mount the EFS.
 Make sure to copy the highlighted section in the image below.

 <p align="center">
 <img src="https://i.imgur.com/snqtoNi.png" height="80%" width="80%" alt="Step 9-1"/>